Parmin/training/README.md

 Status
 ------

-Currently, there are complete drafts for the following sections:
+Currently, there are drafts for the following sections:

 - Introduction
 - CRUD
+- Indexes
 - Aggregation
 - Replica Sets

-There is a substantial partial draft for:

-- Indexes

 We have rough copy for (not yet included here):